What You Should Carry in Your Field Bag

 In an old-school metal Band-Aid box, I'll carry bandages, eye drops, Q-Tip swabs, tweezers, dime store mirror, safety pins, Carmex, gauze pads, Ibuprophen, and Rolaids.
 A 1/2 inch of Kleenex, rolled and added last, ensures the box doesn't rattle and make unwanted noise.

 No. 550 Paracord

 Ten feet in brown, black, or olive drab; coiled.
 You just never know when you're going to need this indispensible lightweight hybrid rope/string.

 You can find these near the vision center at Walmart or online.
-Now that I wear glasses full time, I’ve found these to be invaluable.
-They’re also good for cleaning scope and binocular lens and cell phone faces.
-At $5/100, they’re inexpensive and well worth every penny.
+Now that I wear glasses full-time, I've found these to be invaluable.
+They're also good for cleaning scope and binocular lens and cell phone faces.
+At $5 per 100, they're inexpensive and well worth every penny.